vrenken/EtAlii.Ubigia/Documentation/Philosophy/Interlude.md

 > - *Our hunger for Next-Gen applications.*<br/>
 >   Virtual Private Assistants, Mixed Reality, Artificial Intelligence, Digital Twin, Internet of Things – they all require a level of information complexity that is difficult to realize/grasp.
 >
-> - *Uncharted business cases.*<br/>
+> - *Uncharted IT use-cases.*<br/>
 >   Home Automation, Autonomous Vehicle, UAV transport, Covid-19 pushed New ways of working & many more!

 ## How? - Philosophical perspective.
+So, if change in information thinking is neccesery, how do we achieve it?
+The approach taken with Ubigia is to *doubt everything*.
+The human mind is engineered to accept things that just work, but to introduce radical new concepts it's wise to reflect on all concepts and principles we all take for granted.

+**_TODO_**

+> :information_source: **_SUMMARY:_**
-- *Think out of the box.*<br/>
+> - *Think out of the box.*<br/>
-  What concepts do we all take for granted but aren’t actually?
+>   What concepts do we all take for granted but aren’t actually?
+>

-- *Think BIG!*<br/>
+> - *Think BIG!*<br/>
-  How are IT trends related and how do we make sense of them all?
+>   How are IT trends related and how do we make sense of them all?
-- *Think beyond.*<br/>
+> - *Think beyond.*<br/>
-  It is OK to doubt the limitations set by todays technology or ‘proven’ concepts/theorems.
+>   It is OK to doubt the limitations set by todays technology or ‘proven’ concepts/theorems.

 ## How? - Fundamental principles.
 - *Information is always multi-dimensional.*<br/>